 Tara’s personal website can be found at http:// www.TaraDePorte.com

-Tess Clark is senior pursuing a degree in Environmental Studies and Philosophy at New York University.
+Tess Clark is a graduate of Environmental Studies and Philosophy from New York University.
 She is particularly concerned with issues surrounding animal agriculture, environmental ethics, and environmental decision-making.
+Previously, she worked as a Content Producer at Leave It Better, a food education organization.
+She also a Course Assistant at New York University for the course Animal and Public Policy working on endangered species policy.

-Originally from the greater Philadelphia area, she has spent the past three years living and working in New York City.
+Originally from the greater Philadelphia area, she has spent recent years living and working in New York City.
 Past projects include grantwriting, fundraising research, developing videos for education and outreach, installing school gardens, performing compost demonstrations, and coordinating partnerships between youth agriculture programs.

 Amy Braunschweiger is the Web Communications Manager for Human Rights Watch, where she is responsible for the organization's electronic newsletter communications, and helps oversee its website and social media.
 Previously, Amy worked as a freelance journalist, her articles appearing in the New York Times, Wall Street Journal, New York and Village Voice, among other publications.
 She also served as a financial reporter for Dow Jones, covering stocks and the stock market.
 Her book Taxi Confidential: Life, Death and 3 a.m.
 Revelations in New York City Cabs, is a collection of 50 gritty New York cab stories from the '70s through present day.